migalabs/armiarma/README.md

 ```

 EXECUTION:
-    ./armiarma [OPTIONS] [FLAGS]
+    ./build/armiarma [OPTIONS] [FLAGS]

 OPTIONS:
-    eth2   to launch the crawler on the given eth2 network (mainnet, subnets, gnosis, ... all by setting the eth2 parameters in the <eth2-config-file>)
+    eth2     crawl the given Ethereum CL network (selected by fork_digest)

-    ipfs   to launch the crawler on any ipfs-based network (ipfs, filecoin, ... all by setting the eth2 prameters in the <ipfs-config-file>)

-FLAGS
-    --config-file   Load the configuration from the file into the executable.
-                    Find a config.json example in ./config-files/eth2-config.json or ./config-files/ipfs-config.json
+    help, h  Shows a list of commands or help for one command
 ```
 ## Docker installation
 We also provide a Dockerfile and Docker-Compose file that can be used to run the crawler without having to compile it manually.
 The docker-compose file spaws the following docker images: